-You have two different strike prices and two expiration’s.
-You’re also buy and selling two options of the same type; i.e. calls.
+You have two different strike prices and two expirations.
+You’re also buying and selling two options of the same type, i.e., calls.

 Types of Diagonal Spreads

-There are a lot of ways to do diagonal spreads because of the way they’re set up.
+There are many ways to do diagonal spreads because of how they’re set up.
 You can have any strike and expiration you want.

 However, be aware that you want to make ones that will be profitable.
 Your diagonal spreads can be bullish or bearish, long or short.